TheSilvered/nest/docs/stdlib/io_library.md

 **Description:**

 Moves the file position indicator from `starting_position` by `offset` bytes.
-An error is thrown if the file is closed, is not seekable or if the file position indicator would go outside the file.
+An error is thrown if the file is closed, cannot be sought or if the file position indicator would go outside the file.

 If `starting_position` is `null`, `FROM_CUR` will be used.